mongodb/docs/source/timeouts.rst

 pymongo.timeout is thread safe
 ------------------------------

-:meth:`~pymongo.timeout` is thread safe; the timeout only applies to current thread and multiple threads can configure different timeouts in parallel.
+:py:meth:`~pymongo.timeout` is thread safe; the timeout only applies to current thread and multiple threads can configure different timeouts in parallel.

 pymongo.timeout is asyncio safe
 -------------------------------

-:meth:`~pymongo.timeout` is asyncio safe; the timeout only applies to current Task and multiple Tasks can configure different timeouts concurrently.
+:py:meth:`~pymongo.timeout` is asyncio safe; the timeout only applies to current Task and multiple Tasks can configure different timeouts concurrently.
-:meth:`~pymongo.timeout` can be used identically in `Motor <https://github.com/mongodb/motor>`_, for example::
+:py:meth:`~pymongo.timeout` can be used identically in `Motor <https://github.com/mongodb/motor>`_, for example::

   import motor.motor_asyncio